aleidner6/AnnaLeidner_test_repo/03_exercises.md

 ```

 ![](03_exercises_files/figure-html/unnamed-chunk-11-1.png)<!-- -->
-There is a pattern of this facetted graph.
+There is a pattern of this faceted graph.
 On weekdays, Mon-Friday, we see the density increases during the two peaks: when workers are traveling to work, and then increasing again when workers are traveling home from work.
 On weekends, density of events gradually increases during the day and then decreases as night approaches.

 The variable `client` describes whether the renter is a regular user (level `Registered`) or has not joined the bike-rental organization (`Causal`).
 The next set of exercises investigate whether these two different categories of users show different rental behavior and how `client` interacts with the patterns you found in the previous exercises.